danurbanowicz/eleventy-netlify-boilerplate/README.md

 * Sample pages and blog with tag support
 * Pre-builds and minifies your HTML
-* CSS 2kb minified, inline for fastest page render
+* CSS 2kb minified, inlined for fastest page render
 * Responsive CSS Grid layout, with fallbacks (see [Browser Support](#browser-support))
 * Uses Markdown files for content (works with Netlify CMS)
 * Uses Liquid and/or Nunjucks templates for layout
 * Contains no boilerplate JS or other bloat (100% framework free)
 * Optional Javascipt pipeline for minified inline scripts
-* Continuous Integration (CI) workflow
+* A snazzy Continuous Deployment workflow

 ## Want to try it out now?